top of page

 Natalie Zfat about

-According to Mark Cuban, internet entrepreneur Natalie Zfat “doesn’t mess around.”
+According to Mark Cuban, social media entrepreneur Natalie Zfat “doesn’t mess around.”

 And according to another of Zfat’s Instagram followers who presumably has been fired by now: “NATALIE'S ACCOUNT IS THE REASON I’M LATE TO WORK."

-After landing her dream job writing for Rolling Stone at the age of 21, Zfat recognized the growing demand for digital and started her social media consulting company in 2010, earning the praise of her former boss, Rolling Stone film critic Peter Travers.
+After landing her dream job writing for Rolling Stone at the age of 21, Zfat recognized the growing demand for digital and started her social media studio in 2010, earning the praise of her former boss, Rolling Stone film critic Peter Travers.

 bottom of page